-Nor would there be any inconvenience in giving him the information mentioned in points 2.2, 3.1 and 3.2 of the request in attention to the terms in which it is requested (number of calls received and recorded, and number of police actions, respectively), given that it would in any case be aggregated information and that, therefore, it would not include personal data.
+Nor would there be any inconvenience in handing over the information mentioned in points 2.2, 3.1 and 3.2 of the request in consideration of the terms in which it is requested (number of calls received and recorded, and number of police actions, respectively), given that it would in any case be aggregated information and that, therefore, it would not include personal data.

-In these cases, when the requested public information does not contain personal data, in the terms of article 4.1) of Regulation 2016/679, of April 27, 2016, relating to the protection of natural persons by regarding the processing of personal data and the free movement of such data and which repeals Directive 95/46/CE (RGPD), the data protection regulations would not apply.
+In these cases, when the requested public information does not contain personal data, in the terms of article 4.1) of Regulation 2016/679, of April 27, 2016, relating to the protection of natural persons by regarding data processing personal data and the free circulation of this data and which repeals Directive 95/46/CE (RGPD), the data protection regulations would not apply.